Elmer Ambrose Sperry: Naval turret improvements

 Working with the US Navy, Sperry developed a system to control the entire battery of a battleship from an interior room of the ship.
-This control system used his gyroscopic equipment to correct an individual gun's position based on changes in course of the ship, allowing the entire battery to focused on one point.
+This control system used his gyroscopic equipment to correct an individual gun's position based on changes in course of the ship, allowing the entire battery to remain focused on one point.
 This control system was installed on all battleships of the United States Navy during World War I.

 Sperry was a founding member of the U.S. Naval Consulting Board, 1915.

 Starting in 1914, Sperry began working with the US Navy to develop higher-power lighting for use with naval turrets.
 Out of this partnership, Sperry and his team created a new kind of arc lamp that heated a gas to incandescence, creating a source of light five times brighter than other continuous light sources of the time.
 In 1918 he produced a high-intensity arc lamp which was used as a searchlight by both the Army and Navy.